How to uninstall Mac keychain virus?

 To get rid of it, you would need to remove the malware that’s trying to access your data.
-The easiest way to do that is to scan your Mac using an antivirus tool or to use the Malware Removal tool in CleanMyMac X. It scans your Mac for malware and allows you to remove it at the click of a button.
+The easiest way to do that is to scan your Mac using an antivirus tool or to utilize the Malware Removal tool in CleanMyMac X. It scans your Mac for malware and allows you to remove it at the click of a button.
 Here’s how it works:

-- Download and install CleanMyMac X.
+- Download and install CleanMyMac X (for free, here).

 - Launch it and choose the Malware Removal tool in the sidebar.